litesoft-go/MockVoltDB/README.md

-# MockVoltDB
+# MockVoltDBcluster
-Simple mock for initialization testing
+Simple mocking of a VoltDB cluster (handle forwarded request from a Mock VoltDB node)